 - Why – Any relevant specifics need to be shared here (milestone, event, etc).

-The above starting points help guide the entire process for the evening not only for yourself, but it allows your guests to plan accordingly.
+Now, the above starting points help guide the entire process for the evening not only for yourself, but it also allows your guests to plan accordingly.
 Be sure and spell out these points clearly for those you invite.

 When we host parties, we try to keep it elegant yet simple.
 For example, a white linen tablecloth works well indoors and outdoors.